Is it a retinol burn or a retinoid reaction?

 - Liberally apply a well-formulated (preferably a zinc formula) broad-spectrum sunscreen to avoid the risk of sun damage.

-- If your skin is very red and irritated, reduce retinol application and apply a calming gel or hydrating moisturiser until your skin has settled down.
+- If your skin is very red and irritated, reduce retinol application and apply a calming gel or an occlusive moisturiser until your skin has settled down.
+If you don’t mind the texture, short-time use of petroleum jelly assists in restoring the skin and minimising irritation.

 - Temporarily reduce the application of other active skincare such as AHA’s or BHA’s exfoliants.